mfem/mfem/miniapps/tribol/README.md

 dependencies (and their dependencies) mostly automatically.
 To simplify Axom's dependencies, the following spack spec is recommended:
 `^axom~shared~examples~tools~raja~umpire`.
 Furthermore, the version of MFEM built by spack should match the version of MFEM you are using.
 For instance, if you are tracking the latest `master` branch, the following spack spec is
 recommended: `^mfem@develop`.
+It's important to keep the version of MFEM Tribol uses in sync with the version the Tribol miniapp is using.
+If the MFEM version falls out of sync, the code will likely still compile, but will not run correctly.
+The easiest way to ensure the version of MFEM used by both Tribol and the miniapp are in sync are to use the same MFEM library for both, though this is outside the scope of this guide.
 After building Tribol, issue the command `make install` to simplify building and linking in MFEM.

 For the Tribol MFEM miniapps to successfully build and link, the MFEM build must be aware of the locations of not only Tribol, but also its dependencies Axom and